EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 <b>dhCount</b>
 The refresh count for regeneration of DH public-key and private-key  from  the  DH  parameter.

+<b>dhKeyExpSizeLimit</b>
+This option enables the use of NIST recommended(NIST Special Publication 800-56A) bit size for private-key size.
+For example, for DH params of size 2048bit, the private-key size recommended is 224bits.
+This is rounded-up to 256bits.

 <b>eRSA</b>
 The state of Ephemeral RSA key exchange support.
 Ephemeral RSA is used for export ciphers